akhilmurthy/IDB/PITCHME.md

 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What can we learn from their website?</span></span>

 - The layout of the website could be much more interactive without sacrificing clarity and minimalism.
 - J.K.
-Rowling has written other books apperently?
+Rowling has written other books apparently?

 +++
 @title[What can they do better?]